networkx/networkx/doc/developer/roadmap.rst

 Visualization is not a primary focus on NetworkX, but it is a major feature for many users.
 We need to enhance the drawing tools for NetworkX.
-We intend to evolve to a new ``display`` function that enhances both api and performance relative to the drwa functions.
+We intend to evolve to a new ``display`` function that enhances both api and performance relative to the draw functions.
 We should also enhance docs to make connections with iplotx and GraphViz.